rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 Putting the wheels onto the motors (3:22)
 -----------------------------------------

-The wheels press fit onto the white motor shafts.
+The wheels press fit onto the  motor shafts.
 Notice that the motor shafts have two flat sides that correspond to the flat edges in the center of the wheel.
 The wheel is pressed over the motor shaft so that the center part of the wheel that sticks out is closest to the motor body and that the wheel is pressed all the way onto the motor shaft.